oyedpk/tax-calculator/README.md

 It is possible to test your feature.
 In order to do this follow the steps bellow:

 1. Open on intellij a `TaxCalculationApplication` execution run
-2. Use the http-client.http file to test
+2. Use the http-client.http file to test and check use cases